Harshjha3006/SukshmaLM/tokenizer/README.md

 - The input text file must be UTF-8 encodable
 - Special tokens must be unique, non-empty and non-overlapping
-- Vocabulary size must be at least 256 + number of special tokens
+- Vocabulary size must be at least 259 + number of user-provided special tokens
 - The tokenizer automatically creates a `tokenizer/{config_name}` directory to store its output files